Frequently Asked Questions

 Live Data Questions

-Why are some entities like Pit Stops, Team Radio, and Championship Prediction not available during live sessions?
+Why are some entities like Pit Stops and Championship Prediction unavailable without F1TV Auth testing?

 The affected entities are: